microsoftgraph/msgraph-sdk-powershell/src/Groups/beta/docs/Reset-MgBetaGroupUnseenCount.md

 # Reset-MgBetaGroupUnseenCount

 ## SYNOPSIS
-Reset the unseenCount of all the posts that the current user has not seen since their last visit.
+Reset the unseenCount of all the posts that the current user hasn't seen since their last visit.
 Supported for Microsoft 365 groups only.
+This API is available in the following national cloud deployments.

 ## SYNTAX